Disability Benefits for Amyotrophic Lateral Sclerosis (ALS)

 You can automatically get approved for disability benefits and Medicare as soon as you are diagnosed with ALS.

 Talk to a Disability Lawyer

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 Amyotrophic lateral sclerosis, also known as ALS, Lou Gehrig’s disease, or motor neuron disease, affects the nerve cells (neurons) and spinal cord.
 It usually appears in those who are over age 50, and 90% of the time, there is no known cause (10% of cases are genetic in origin).

 The main symptom of ALS is muscle weakness and twitching, usually starting in the arms and legs.
-It then spreads to other parts of the body, causing difficulty breathing and swallowing, speech problems, muscle cramps and contractions, and eventually, an inability to breathe.
+It then spreads to other parts of the body, causing difficulty breathing and swallowing, speech problems, muscle cramps and contractions, muscle atrophy, and eventually, an inability to breathe.

 ALS is a progressive disease, and there is no cure.
 However, the disease’s advancement can be slowed through medication, and there are treatments available to help minimize symptoms.

 If you have been diagnosed with ALS and are over the age of 18, you should qualify for Social Security disability benefits.
 ALS is included on the SSA's “Listing of Impairments,” meaning that the Social Security Administration (SSA) has established specific criteria which, if met by someone with ALS, automatically makes the applicant eligible for disability benefits.